 I only have Fifty years left on my lease in Bredbury.
 I need to extend my lease but my landlord is absent.
 What options are available to me?

 On the basis that you qualify, under the Leasehold Reform, Housing and Urban Development Act 1993 you can submit an application to the County Court for for permission to dispense with the service of the initial notice.
 This will mean that your lease can be granted an extra 90 years by the Court.
 You will be obliged to demonstrate that you have done all that could be expected to find the landlord.
 On the whole an enquiry agent should be useful to carry out a search and prepare a report which can be used as evidence that the landlord can not be located.
 It is advisable to get professional help from a conveyancer both on devolving into the landlord’s disappearance and the application to the County Court overseeing Bredbury.

-I inherited a ground floor flat in Bredbury, conveyancing was carried out November 2012.
-How much will my lease extension cost?
-Similar flats in Bredbury with a long lease are worth £180,000.
-The ground rent is £45 per annum.
-The lease terminates on 21st October 2082
+I purchased a leasehold flat in Bredbury, conveyancing having been completed 4 years ago.
+Can you work out an approximate cost of a lease extension?
+Similar flats in Bredbury with over 90 years remaining are worth £190,000.
+The average or mid-range amount of ground rent is £45 per annum.
+The lease runs out on 21st October 2082

-With just 58 years unexpired we estimate the price of your lease extension to be between £22,800 and £26,400 as well as plus your own and the landlord's "reasonable" professional fees.
+With only 62 years remaining on your lease we estimate the premium for your lease extension to be between £17,100 and £19,800 as well as plus your own and the landlord's "reasonable" professional fees.

-The suggested premium range above a general guide to costs for renewing a lease, but we are not able to provide the actual costs without more detailed due diligence.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to supply the actual costs without more comprehensive due diligence.
 You should not use the figures in tribunal or court proceedings.
-There are no doubt other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information without first seeking the advice of a professional.
+There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information before seeking the advice of a professional.